githubmaxcs/githubmaxcs.github.io/portfolio/madison-weather-project.md

 predictors = ['precip', 'snowfall', 'snow_depth', 'temp_max', 'temp_min']
 ```

 We split our data into a training data set and a test data set, and we'll predict more recent weather data from older data, defining the split to be the end of 2020.
+(Note: We don't want to use more recent data to predict older data, since we would be using information we wouldn't otherwise have for predictions, which can lead to overfitting.)

 ```python